SpartanJ/SOIL2/README.md

     * Can load rectangluar textures for GUI elements or splash screens (requires GL_ARB/EXT/NV_texture_rectangle) Can decompress images from RAM (e.g. via PhysicsFS or similar) into an OpenGL texture (same features as regular 2D textures, above)

 * Can load cube maps directly into an OpenGL texture (same features as regular 2D textures, above)
 * Can take six image files directly into an OpenGL cube map texture Can take a single image file where width = 6*height (or vice versa), split it into an OpenGL cube map texture
 * No external dependencies
 * Tiny
-* Cross platform (Windows, Linux, Mac OS X, FreeBSD, Solaris, Haiku, iOS, Android)
+* Cross platform (Windows, Linux, Mac OS X, FreeBSD, Solaris, Haiku, iOS, Android, and probably any platform with OpenGL support)

 **Difference between SOIL2 and SOIL:**
 --------------------------------------
-* Updated stb_image to the lastest version.
+* Up to date stb_image version.

 * Added support for Android and iOS.